lostponcho/pyweek2013/README.md

   - Need queries of entity lists (i.e. nearest enemy, etc.)
     - Need this for AoE stuff as well
   - Find an openspace (for summoning) (could just be a 'if the random space is blocked, don't summon)

+* Gameplay
+  - Player switching to control different entities
+  - Using abilities.

 * Triggered boss fight (allows for a proper ending)
   - mid way mini boss fight